sbaildon/wow-addon-downloader/README.md

 	* Windows (.exe)
 	* macOS (no extension)

-1. Download the example config file.
+1. Download the example config file
-1. Remove `.example` from the config file
+1. Remove `.example` from the config file name
 1. Update `addon_dir` and add your addons to the list
-1. Place both files in the same directory and run the binary
+1. Make sure both the config and the app are in the same directory
+1. Run the app by double clicking